greglinch/sourcelist/to-do-list.md

 	* same as above, but when you editing + re-submit an entry, it gets a new id and override the old one; options for override
 		* make the other one inactive/unpublish
 		* delete the old one so only the new one exists

+* Q: should org be m2m field?
+FK?

 # COMPLETED